Direction & photography KARMAN TSE

 GROWING UP: UK

-but physical abuse as well.
-There was one guy who literally strangled me and picked me up off the floor.
+physical abuse as well.
+There was a guy who literally strangled me and picked me up off the floor.
 But luckily, I had a lot of solid friends.
-I told my mum and she was like, “Okay, let’s find out where he lives”, and she literally banged down his door and confronted him.
+I told my mum and she was like, “Ok, let’s find out where he lives”, and she banged down his door and confronted him.

 So yeah, growing up was a little bit tricky, but my parents made it very clear that we should accept what we are.
 We would always celebrate Chinese New Year, for example, even though no one else knew what the hell it was.
 We were burning incense at our front door, and people were like, “What on earth is going on?”
 My mum would 分红包 to my schoolmates, and we’d bring oranges to school every year and try to do our part to educate those around us as to what it was like to be Asian.
 I think my mum did a great job at that and my dad did a great job in supporting her.
 That definitely helped when we moved over here.